-Written in the style of contemporary authors like Erik Larson, Sharkey weaves old-time showbiz with truth-is-stranger-than-fiction history.
-Funny, poignant, uplifting, and wholly unpredictable, the story also celebrates the timeless bond between humans and animals.
-(Book publisher and publication date still to be determined.)
+Written in the narrative style of authors like Erik Larson, Sharkey weaves old-time showbiz with truth-is-stranger-than-fiction Americana history.
+Funny, poignant, informative, and wholly unpredictable, the story also celebrates the timeless bond between humans and animals.

 I look forward to sharing the many wonderful and often surreal stories from the days when Huling-trained seals took top billing.I also look forward to hearing from you, especially from anyone lucky enough to have seen Sharkey.

 Thanks for stopping by.
 Stay tuned.
 Plenty more to come!

 Gary Bohan Jr.